Last Updated: [December 23, 2020]

-Pursuant to California Civil Code Section 1798.83(c)(2), members of the AVI-SPL organization do not share guests’ personal data with other member companies or others outside of the AVI-SPL organization for those parties’ direct marketing use unless a guest elects that we do so.
+Pursuant to California Civil Code Section 1798.83(c)(2), members of the AVI-SPL organisation do not share guests’ personal data with other member companies or others outside of the AVI-SPL organisation for those parties’ direct marketing use unless a guest elects that we do so.
 AVI-SPL does not and will not sell your personal data.

 You have the right to request we delete some or all of your Personal Data; however, under some circumstances, applicable law may not require us to delete your Personal Data.
 In any event, we will give you notice of our decision in accordance with applicable law.

 AVI-SPL takes the security of personal data seriously.
 AVI-SPL has internal policies and technical measures in place to protect Personal Data against loss, accidental destruction, misuse or disclosure.
 Such internal policies and technical measures include:

 - The use of pseudonymization and encryption of Personal Data where appropriate;

 - Procedures and controls to ensure the ongoing confidentiality, integrity, availability and resilience of processing systems and services;

 - Procedures and controls to restore the availability and access to Personal Data in a timely manner in the event of a physical or technical incident;

 - Procedures for regularly testing, assessing and evaluating the effectiveness of technical and organizational measures for ensuring the security of the processing; and

 - Procedures to ensure that Personal Data is not accessed, except by employees in the proper performance of their duties.

 AVI-SPL retains Personal Data only for the period of time necessary to meet the purposes for which it was collected, to fulfill the legitimate business interests of AVI-SPL, and to comply with any data retention laws and regulations or legal requirements.